peidevs/Resources/doc/Onboard_for_organizers.md

 * organization
     - Many years ago, a cat-herder would take a 3-month sprint.
 The cat-herder would find speakers, delegate tasks to volunteers, emcee the event, and be "team captain".
     - We still follow the cat-herder model, but now someone will volunteer "just-in-time" for any given month.
+        - we have a handy checklist [here](https://github.com/peidevs/Event_Resources/blob/master/Checklist.md)
+        - some have tried to automate the above with GitHub issues, but it never took off
+        - we have a list of pending talks [here](https://github.com/peidevs/Event_Resources/blob/master/PendingMeetUps.md)
     - Typically, we don't meet in December or July, but sometimes have social events in those months.